Taylor Swift’s Eras: Her Artistic Evolution

 At the time, she likely didn’t know what this would lead to, but in hindsight, it really kicked off the Swiftie fandom and our incessant hunt for clues.

-“Debut”, as it is colloquially known, is the only era which Taylor does not include in her Eras Tour setlist.
-Swifties theorize that, before the Eras Tour ends, she will release Taylor Swift (Taylor’s Version), and add some of debut’s songs to her concert.
+“Debut”, as it is colloquially known, is the only era which Taylor did not include in her Eras Tour setlist.

 2. Fearless Era